Company Page

 It does not assess:

-• User satisfaction or innovation impact
+• User satisfaction, product quality, or innovation impact

 Documented Incident & Response Patterns

-Incident Landscape
+Incident Landscape (selected, non-exhaustive; documentation-based)

 Pattern Evolution Over Time